CALL FOR ABSTRACTS

 2. All submitted abstracts should include a description of content, conclusions and significance of the proposed presentation.

-7. Authors presenting papers at AA&S 2024 are REQUIRED to register BY AUG 11 for the conference and pay the associated conference registration fee.
+7. Authors presenting papers at AA&S 2025 are REQUIRED to register for the conference and pay the associated conference registration fee.
 No Exceptions.

 Presentation Requirements for Accepted Abstracts